-Course Requirements

-Graduation requirements

-Course Selection

-Report Cards

-Grades

-Honor Roll

-Central Catholic High School is accredited by the Middle States Association of Colleges and Schools, the Pennsylvania Department of Education, and the Diocese of Pittsburgh.
-The U.S. Department of Education has designated Central Catholic an "Outstanding Secondary School."

-(1) Each student is required to take a minimum number of credits each year (6.5 or 7) based on their current grade level:

-Freshmen and Sophomores: 7 credits Juniors and Seniors: 6.5 Credits All students can take a maximum of 8 full credits each year.

-(2) The academic schedule that a student receives at the beginning of the academic year will be considered final.
-Dropping or adding courses after the start of the academic year is permitted only under the following circumstances:

-- o Student is misplaced - o Lacks necessary pre-requisites for the class - o School/computer error - o Extenuating circumstances (i.e. medical, family)
+Course Requirements Central Catholic High School is accredited by the Middle States Association of Colleges and Schools, the Pennsylvania Department of Education, and the Diocese of Pittsburgh.
+The U.S. Course Selection Department of Education has designated Central Catholic an "Outstanding Secondary School."
+(1) Each student is required to take a minimum number of credits each year (6.5 or 7) based on Graduation requirements their current grade level: Freshmen and Sophomores: 7 credits Report Cards Juniors and Seniors: 6.5 Credits All students can take a maximum of 8 full credits each year.
+Grades (2) The academic schedule that a student receives at the beginning of the academic year will be Honor Roll considered final.
+Dropping or adding courses after the start of the academic year is permitted only under the following circumstances: o Student is misplaced o Lacks necessary pre-requisites for the class o School/computer error o Extenuating circumstances (i.e. medical, family) Course change requests can be initiated by the teacher, student, parent, or school counselor within